-Whether one is inclined to use Cortana or not, the addition of the virtual assistant to Windows raises a number of privacy and workflow issues.
-First, Cortana is always listening and constantly collecting your personal data.
+Whether one is inclined to use Cortana or not, the addition of the virtual assistant to Windows raises a number of privacy, security and workflow issues.
+First, Cortana is always listening and collecting your personal data.
 This data includes your location, contacts, calendar, browsing history, favorite websites, speech, typing and more.
 Second, Cortana represents a significant change in workflow for people who are uncomfortable with using voice commands.
 And finally, Cortana can sometimes be resource intensive.
 It can hog RAM and CPU from other vital processes, especially on computers that are on the lower end of the system requirements.

 Whatever your reasoning, there are two easy options for disabling Cortana.

 Disabling Cortana in Windows 10 Pro Via Group Policy

 If your computers are running Windows 10 Pro, Cortana can be disabled easily using Group Policy.
 You can configure this as part of a local policy for individual machines.
 You can also apply the policy to a domain or OU to configure the policy for multiple machines.
 Here are the steps for disabling Cortana via Group Policy in Windows 10 Pro: